grayfallstown/Chia-Plot-Status/index.md

 ## Features

+ - Support for Chia, Flax, Spare and ChainGreen
  - Monitor Progress of running plots
  - Show estimated time to completion based on your already finished plots best matching your current plot config
  - Monitor Health of plotting processes